 Azure OIDC auth: sign-in through the configured Azure AD flow

 Azure OIDC auth applies when a user signs in through the configured Azure AD OIDC flow instead of receiving an Embed Token from a tenant shell.
 The platform redirects the user to Azure AD, receives the callback with identity claims, and then establishes the Narrative SDK session.
 This is the current non-embedded sign-in path supported by the platform.
+Narrative-managed email registration requires new users to acknowledge the Terms of Service and Privacy Policy before registration can continue.

 API auth: protected requests after session establishment